 South Bend International Airport Delivers Teddy Bears to Lakeland

-(ST. JOSEPH) – As part of the ninth annual Bears in the Air program, South Bend International Airport (SBN) delivered nearly 300 teddy bears for patients at Spectrum Health Lakeland hospitals.
-This year, due to COVID-19, funds were collected by the Michiana community to purchase 1,400 new bears which were delivered to five area hospitals this week including Lakeland.
-Bears are given to patients in the emergency department, pediatric units, and new babies born at the BirthPlace.
+(ST. JOSEPH) – As part of the tenth annual Bears in the Air program, South Bend International Airport (SBN) delivered more than 2,000 teddy bears to children in six area hospitals this week, including Spectrum Health Lakeland.
+The bears will offer companionship and smiles to patients in the emergency department, pediatric units, and new babies born at the BirthPlace.

-The Bears in the Air program has provided over 12,500 bears to children in area hospitals in the last nine years.
+The Bears in the Air program has provided over 15,000 bears to children in area hospitals in the last ten years.
 Additionally, a cash donation to the Robert L. Miller, Sr. Veteran’s Center will take place in January.